gatomek/gatomek.github.io/docs/index.md

 permalink: /
 ---

-Hi v6!
+# Hi v7!

-I work as a C++/Java software developer.
+I work as a C++ and Java software developer.

 I have the educational background of Electronics and Telecommunications.
 My specialization is [^1] Microprocessor Systems and Programmable Logic Devices (Assembler, C, C++, Verilog, VHDL).